Quasa

 The thing is that not every country shares an interest in the same social media channels.
 They also won’t understand the posts if you only feature them in one language.
 For that reason, during the localization process, you also need to localize your social media profiles.

 You can create different social media profiles for different audiences.
-This will allow you to customize the posts to their preferences and run separate and personalized social media marketing campaigns.
+This will allow you to customize posts to their preferences and run separate, personalized social media marketing campaigns.

 For Facebook, you can use their localization option which makes it easier for users to read your posts in their target language.

-Keep in mind that if you use the same social media profiles that would mean that you need to put an extra effort to create posts that would appeal to people of different nationalities.
+Keep in mind that using the same social media profiles means you will need to put in extra effort to create posts that appeal to people of different nationalities.

 Are You Ready to Develop Your International Content Marketing Strategy?